Analysis of high-dimensional Continuous Time Markov Chains using the Local Bouncy Particle Sampler: Real Data Analysis

 Given the distance in Appendix F, the ordering of pairs of amino acids regarding their closeness is determined according to our proposed \NNPAAO\ Algorithm~\ref{alg:ordering} in Appendix G. Some notations are introduced to help understand the algorithm.
 Denote $\textrm{AminoAcidDist}$ as the pairwise Euclidean distance between amino acids shown in Appendix F, $\statespace$ as the state space of 20 amino acids and $\statespaceup$ as the set of unordered pairs of distinct amino acids, where $|\chi|=20$ and $\left\vert\statespaceup\right\vert = 190$.
 The algorithm outputs a dictionary $\textrm{AminoAcidsPairRank}$ with keys from $\statespaceup$ and the value associated with each key represents the rank of this amino acid pair.
 Neighbour pairs indicate closeness for similarities.

-The algorithm first picks the amino acid pair with the smallest positive Euclidean distance from Appendix F, which is pair ``IL", where D(I, L) = 5.
-The nearest neighbour to ``IL" is chosen among two candidate pairs which has either the smallest nonzero distance to ``I" or ``L", which are ``IM" with D(I, M)=10 or ``LM" with D(L, M)=15.
-Among them, we pick the pair with a smaller distance and this pair is defined as the nearest neighbour to ``IL", which is ``IM".
+The algorithm first picks the amino acid pair with the smallest positive Euclidean distance, which is pair ``IL", where D(I, L) = 5.
+The nearest neighbour to ``IL" is chosen among two candidate pairs with the smallest nonzero distance to ``I" or ``L", which are ``IM" with D(I, M)=10 or ``LM" with D(L, M)=15.
+Among them, we pick the pair with a smaller distance and ``IM" is defined as the nearest neighbour to ``IL".
 Next our current pair is set as ``IM" and similarly, we find the nearest neighbour to ``IM" and we keep searching the nearest neighbour for the current pair until we have iterated over all pairs in $\statespaceup$.